prasantsoy/M1_Application_Employee-rec-system/1_Requirements/readme.md

+# Requirements
 ## Introduction
     Employee Record System is software built to handle the primary housekeeping functions of a company.
     ERS helps companies keep track of all the employees and their records.
     It is used to manage the company using a computerized system.
     This software built to handle the records of employees of any company.
     It will help companies to keep track of all the employees’ records in a file.

+## Research
+    It came as an idea to help others with managing their employee's database, and with the help of coding we did our recording work to save your time.

+## Cost
+    It cost little to make this applicaton.

-## Defining our system
+## Defining Our System
     The user will be provided with 5 options:
     1.Add a new record.
     2.Delete a record.
     3.Modify a record.
     4.View all the records.
     5.Exit.

     Data of the Employees:
     1.Name
     2.Age
     3.Salary
     4.Employee ID

     All the functions will be provided under switch cases.
     The idea is to use the concepts of File Handling to write the data in a text file and read the written data as well.
     We need to add a data.txt file in the same folder as well.

-## SWOT Analysis
+## SWOT ANALYSIS
     Strenth
     1. It makes the job easier for the user to keep a record of their employees.
     2. It is simple to use and understand.
     3. Modifying the data is easy.

     Weakness
     1. It accepts and manages only the respective type of data.

     Oppurtinities
     1. Company
     2. Shops

     Threats
     1. All data is stored in a file which needs to be safe.
     2. Anyone can copy the data from the fine.

-## 4W's and 1'H
+## 4W's and 1H:
-Who
-Anyone who has to keep a record of the employee in the system for future reference.
+    Who: Anyone who has to keep a record of the employee in the system for future reference.

-What
-User will be able to keep the upload the details of the employee and can see the details later.
+    What: User will be able to keep the upload the details of the employee and can see the details later.

-When
-When the user is having too many employees to manage, he/she can update the record accordingly.
+    When: When the user is having too many employees to manage, he/she can update the record accordingly.

-Where
-It can be deployed anywhere where keeping records is required.
+    Where: It can be deployed anywhere where keeping records is required.

-How
-User can open the data file and able to apply changes accordingly.
+    How: User can simply open the application and able to apply changes accordingly.

 ## Detail requirements

 High level requirements

 |**ID**|**Description**|**Category**|**Status**|
 | :-: | :-: | :-: | :-: |